andrewsunglaekim/event-loop-workshop/readme.md

 <img src="images/el-empty.png"/>

-> For future visualizations, we'll assume the global execution context of `main.js`
+> For future visualizations, we'll assume the global execution context of `main.js` and leave out operators for brevity.

 Through these visualizations we can start to see the single threaded nature of javascript.